 #1 The most important question

 A conversational interview is about rapport and compassion.
-For Oprah the means to a connection from behind the mic is empathy.
+Oprah creates connection from behind the mic with empathy.
 "You can't accomplish anything if you're judging," says the Supersoul Conversations host.
 It's an intentional technique - "I'm nonjudgmental in an interview.
 Out of an interview, there's a whole other side of me!"
-The goal is to disarm the guest so they speak freely, and for you as an interviewer to search for meaning. "my secret to interviewing: How do I find the common denominator that allows a person to know that I hear them, and that what they say means something to me?"
+Her goal is to disarm the guest, make them comfortable, so they speak freely.
+As an interviewer you are on a search for meaning. "my secret to interviewing: How do I find the common denominator that allows a person to know that I hear them, and that what they say means something to me?"

 #3 Detailed preparation

-Yesterday I listened to Oprah's interview with Steven Pressfield (if you haven't read his book "War of Art" I highly recommend it!.)
-Oprah's detailed preparation for the interview was clear.
-It was clear that she had been working to understand Pressfield's take on the concepts he discussed.
-Winfrey arrived ready with questions that would allow her to dig deeper into the ideas, and the level of detail was evident in her frequent references to quotes and page numbers.
-The perfect combination of big-picture thinking and detailed groundwork.
+I listened to Oprah's interview with Steven Pressfield (if you haven't read his book "War of Art" I highly recommend it!.)
+Her detailed preparation for the interview was clear.
+I could hear that she had been working to understand Pressfield's take on the concepts he discussed arriving ready with questions that would allow her to dig deeper into the ideas.
+The level of detail was evident in the frequent references to quotes and page numbers.
+A perfect combination of big-picture thinking and detailed groundwork.

 Read more about interviewing for podcasts, documentaries, testimonials and oral histories at Interview Lessons.